alice-health/airflow_plugins/README.md

 It's a very good solution for simple cases when you need to copy a table from a database to another.

 Main features are:
-- Very simples to use
+- Very simple to use
-- Don't need extra libraries or packages (simples insert commands)
+- Don't need extra libraries or packages (simple insert commands)
-- Creates the table in the destination database automactly
+- Creates the table in the destination database automatically
-- Checks for changes in the source table structure and recreates the destination table if necessary.
+- Checks for changes in the source table structure and recreates the destination table if necessary
 - Can handle tables up to millions of lines

 ## Example: